bshirani/gocryptotrader/backtester/config/README.md

 | MaximumSize | If the order's quantity is over this amount, it cannot be placed and will be reduced to the maximum amount | `10` |
 | MaximumTotal | If the order's price * amount exceeds this number, the order cannot be placed and will be reduced to this figure | `1337` |

-### Please click GoDocs chevron above to view current GoDoc information for this package